We’re Here to Help with Your Fire Insurance Claim

 Deconstructing Your Homeowners Insurance Policy

 The first, and most important, thing to fully understand before attempting to file any claim for loss is the extent of your coverage.
-Every homeowners insurance policy is different, some have higher limits than others when it comes to being reimbursed for expenses due to loss.
+Every homeowners insurance policy is different, some have higher limits than others when it comes to filing property claims and being reimbursed for expenses due to loss.

 Before you can file a claim you need to know what is covered under you policy and what is not.
-This will make it easier to get the settlement you deserve and ensure that you receive every penny to which you are entitled after a fire.
+This will make it easier to get the settlement you deserve for property damage and ensure that you receive every penny to which you are entitled after a fire.

 Coverage A